Braga Cathedral Treasure: Carving

-In the museum there is different works of Wood carving like altars, musical instruments, Candelabras, among others.
+In the museum, there are different works of Wood carving like altars, musical instruments, Candelabras, among others.

 The two Organs in the Cathedral are part of the museum visit.

 Statuary

-In the museum there is a collection of different works of sculpture from different periods in different material from the 14th to the 18th centuries.
-Images of Christ, Virgin Mary and numerous Saints.
+In the museum, there is a collection of different works of sculpture from different periods in different material from the 14th to the 18th centuries.
+Images of Christ, Virgin Mary, and numerous Saints.

 Azulejos

 In the collection are numerous azulejos including some Hispano-Arab Tiles.

 Bells

 The museum comprises 200 bells made in different times by the well known local bell industry.